getpop/field-query/README.md

 ### Nested fields with directives

-Nested fields can execute a required operation against the queried object itself.
-This way, directives in PoP become much more useful, since they can evaluate their conditions against every and each object, which enables plenty of new features (such as client-directed content manipulation, fine-grained access control, enhanced validations, and others).
+Nested fields enable to execute an operation against the queried object itself.
+Making use of this capability, directives in PoP become much more useful, since they can evaluate their conditions against each and every object independently.
+This feature can give raise to a myriad of new features, such as client-directed content manipulation, fine-grained access control, enhanced validations, and many others.

 For instance, the GraphQL spec [requires](https://graphql.org/learn/queries/#directives) to support directives `include` and `skip`, which receive a parameter `if` with a boolean value.
 While GraphQL expects this value to be provided through a variable (as shown in section [Directives](#directives) above), in PoP it can be retrieved from the object.